 Snoring and Sleep-Related Breathing Disorders

 We are all familiar with the distinct and unpleasant sound of snoring.
-While there are many underlying causes of snoring, the technical explanation is that the airway is partially blocked in one way or another.
+There are many underlying causes of snoring, the technical explanation is that the airway is partially blocked in one way or another.
 As a natural part of sleeping, the soft palate muscles in the roof of the mouth relax.
 In some men and women, these muscles relax more than usual, causing a partial airway obstruction.
 The vibration produces a snoring sound when the air flows in and out of the narrowed throat passage.

 Snoring can both lead to and be as a result of a sleep-related breathing disorder such as sleep apnea.
 Arguably the most common sleep disorder among Americans, sleep apnea can be a severe condition, in some cases leading to heart disease, diabetes, obesity, hypertension, and more.
 Sleep apnea is also typically accompanied by snoring.
 One of the first signs of sleep apnea is often excessive teeth grinding during sleep, formally known as bruxism.
 During an examination by a qualified and experienced dentist, the physical signs of clenching and grinding can be identified.
 With this information, a potential sleep apnea diagnosis can be explored, leading to an explanation and possible treatment plan for their snoring.